 The application window for the Congressman Pete Stark Health Policy Internship has closed.
-Applicants will be notified by late February or early March.
+Applications for the 2022 program will open in early fall 2021.

 The goal of the Congressman Pete Stark Health Policy Internship is to offer graduate students a hands-on experience in developing, advocating, and implementing in Congress and/or Executive Branch agencies legislation, regulations, and policy initiatives to improve America’s health.

 Mr. Stark served as the Chair or Ranking Member of the Ways and Means Subcommittee on Health for 28 years, helping enact (often on a bipartisan basis) major improvements in health insurance, Medicare, consumer health protections, cost savings, and anti-fraud measures.
 It was his hope that the scholar-applicant for this internship would share his interests in using legislative, oversight, and administrative tools to improve health coverage and quality in an efficient, cost-effective manner.

 Support the Congressman Pete Stark Health Policy Internship

 The Pete Stark internship is for graduate students interested in developing, advocating, and implementing in Congress and/or Executive Branch agencies legislation, regulations, and policy initiatives to improve health coverage and quality in the U.S. in an efficient, cost-effective manner.
 Students from all disciplines (political science, business, communications, public policy, social policy, health policy etc.) are encouraged to apply.
 Projects will emphasize policy research and design, and/or related activities around current health care issues facing the federal government.

 Interns are paid at least $15/hr based on a 35 to 40-hour work week.

 Students selected for an internship will be matched with a placement organization in the DC area, where they will work under the supervision of an Academy Member.
 Pete Stark interns will be afforded the opportunity to: